alexanderwallin/node-gettext/docs/README.template.md

 **`node-gettext`** is a JavaScript implementation of (a large subset of) [gettext](https://www.gnu.org/software/gettext/gettext.html), a localization framework originally written in C.

-If you just want to parse or compile mo/po files, check out [gettext-parser](https://github.com/smhg/gettext-parser).
+If you just want to parse or compile mo/po files, for use with this library or elsewhere, check out [gettext-parser](https://github.com/smhg/gettext-parser).

-**NOTE:** This is the README for v2 of node-gettext, which introduces many braking changes and is currently in alpha.
+**NOTE:** This is the README for v2 of node-gettext, which introduces several braking changes.
 You can find the [README for v1 here](https://github.com/alexanderwallin/node-gettext/blob/master/docs/v1/README.md).

 * [Features](#features)
   * [Differences from GNU gettext](#differences-from-gnu-gettext)